Carrie Kelley: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 On Prime Earth, Carrie Kelley makes her first appearance in Batman and Robin #19 (titled Batman and Red Robin).
 She is a college student and Damian Wayne's acting instructor.
 As a homage to The Dark Knight Returns, she wears a Robin costume as a Halloween costume on her first appearance.

 DC Rebirth

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was before "The New 52".
-Carrie Kelley appears in a possible future where Batman and Catwoman have grown old together, watching over the former as he dies.
+Carrie Kelley appears in a possible future where Bruce Wayne chose to retire as Batman for a chance to spend the rest of his life with Catwoman.
+Kelley, who is implied to have succeeded him as Gotham's protector, is shown with an elderly Selina as Bruce dies.

 Other versions

 Carrie Kelley appears in Ame-Comi Girls.
 This version is Barbara Gordon's cousin and sidekick.